mikezackles/nocopy/README.md

 -

 Nocopy datapacks are essentially traditional packed structs, but the packing is performed automatically at compile time.
-In other words, the fields are sorted by alignment from largest to smallest, which ensures that if the datapack itself is aligned to the alignment of the largest field, all its members are aligned.
+Scalar types are aligned to their size, and datapack fields are sorted by alignment from largest to smallest, which ensures that if the datapack itself is aligned to the alignment of the largest field, all its members are aligned.
 Padding is inserted to align the end of the datapack with the largest alignment it contains.
 This ensures that datapacks can contain other datapacks as nested fields without affecting the alignment of subsequent fields.

 ```c++
 #include <nocopy.hpp>